nickmiller-iit/RSSW/poolseq/notes.md

 Raw reads were quality-trimmed & adaptor clipped using fastp.

 Paired reads from each location pool were aligned to the assembled genome produced from PacBio Hifi reads using minimap2.
 Used the same assembly that we used for repeat detection and masking (deduplicated with redundans, but no redundans scaffolding).
 During alignment, PCR duplicates were tagged and removed.

+Following the initial aligment, alignments were filtered to remove reads with low mapping qualities, improperly paired reads and reads in known repeats.